ffanzhang/vim-airline-stopwatch/README.md

 ```

 # Customization
-## To be placed in your .vimrc
+## To be placed in your .vimrc or appropriate files for your vim configuration
 - (optional) polling_period controls the amount of time between
 each status line update, the bigger the number the slower it is.
-The default number is 50ms. example:
+The default number is 50ms.
+For example:
 ```
 let g:airline#extensions#stopwatch#polling_period = 50
 ```